 The sacred feminine archetype can offer a sort of unconditional love, that allows for fallibility and forgiveness.
 Though I think men can be nervous and even scared to be open to our own inner feminine aspect, I think more and more, we are finding support and encouragement to do so.

 I have been on a long pilgrimage myself, of sorts, down this path of the esoteric mysteries, especially with the gnostic figure Sophia.
-It is not an easy road as it is less known and people I know wonder what is the fascination with this antiquated and little known goddess.
+It is not an easy road as it is less known and people wonder what is the fascination with this antiquated and little known goddess.
 And it is hard to communicate.
-Which is why a communities like Ubiquity University, contemporary Mary Magdalene circles and others, are so valuable as there is a common exoteric ground created where this conversation is welcomed, appreciated and not feared.
+Which is why communities like Ubiquity University, contemporary Mary Magdalene circles and others, are so valuable as there is common (exoteric) ground created where this conversation is welcomed, appreciated and not feared.

-As things seem to have gotten so out of balance in our world and our culture faces such intense challenges, due of course to our making.
-So in the spirit of the Templar Knights, may I invoke the noble masculine to bow to this, to hold both the masculine and feminine, the exoteric and esoteric, in balance.
-When it is necessary, to raise our sword of boundary setting, not losing connection to other, but to say NO MORE to the ravages and traumas of war and abuses of power.
+Things seem to have gotten so out of balance as our world and our culture face such intense challenges, due of course to our making.
+So in the spirit of the Templar Knights, may I invoke the noble masculine to bow to this, to hold both the masculine and feminine, the exoteric and esoteric, in balance as we attempt to navigate through these troubled times.
+When it is necessary, to raise our sword of boundary setting, to not lose connection to other, but to say NO MORE to the ravages and traumas of war and abuses of power.

-Over the course of 200 years, as the Templars became very prominent in Europe, because they were so solid and reliable as a network, they created a whole system of holding precious metals and giving people promissory notes that they can cash in at another location that became the first banking system.
+Over the course of their roughly 200 year lifespan, as the Templars became very prominent in Europe with such a solid and reliable network, they created a whole system of holding precious metals and giving people promissory notes that they can cash in at another location that became the first banking system.
 The stability they brought to commerce was unprecedented and spread throughout Europe and the Middle East.

 And yet it was because of their foot in the world of the esoteric that held some independence from Rome as well from the King of France that ultimately led to their demise.
 King Philip of France exploited the popular suspicions about the Templars.
-In 1307, Templars were arrested en masse, based essentially on them being considered essentially religious heretics (which was probably more of an excuse for the King to safe himself from collapse of debt).
-Soon after, the Pope denounced the Templars as those who survived where pushed underground, back down into the basement of the exoteric religion that seemed relieved, some believe, to keep the whole issue of the divine feminine out of sight, out of mind.
-Transcripts of testimony under torture by some Templars revealed that there was a strange image known as “baphomet” that they revered.
+In 1307, Templars were arrested en masse, based essentially on them being considered essentially religious heretics (which was probably more of an excuse for the King to save himself from collapse of debt).
+Soon after, the Pope denounced the Templars.
+Those who survived fled or went underground, back down into the basement of the exoteric Christianity that seemed relieved, some believe, to keep the whole issue of the divine feminine out of sight, out of mind.
+Transcripts of testimony that were recorded under torture by some Templars revealed that there was a strange image known as “baphomet” that they revered.
 Only relatively recently was it discovered that, using the Atbash Hebraic cipher, baphomet is translated as “Sophia”.
 Indeed, where did this figure of Sophia lie within the inner teachings of this monastic order of Knights?

-In 1314, the Grand Master, Jacque de Molay, was brought to the Templar burning platform on a little spit of land on the famous l’il de la Cite, where he requested that he be positioned such that he could put his hands together in prayer while facing the Notre Dame Cathedral.
-Holding to the image of his inner light as the flames lept to snuff him out.
+In 1314, the Grand Master, Jacque de Molay, was brought to the Templar burning platform on a little spit of land on the famous l’il de la Cite where he requested to be positioned such that he could put his hands together in prayer while facing the Notre Dame Cathedral.
+Holding to the image of his inner light as the flames leapt to snuff him out.

 May their work of courting the elusive majesty of the sacred feminine continue.